-College Major of the Month: Fine Arts
+College Major of the Month: History

-Learn more about fine arts majors in the My College Guide Sophomore Edition or get more advice and information on choosing a major.
+Get more advice and information on choosing a major.

 Who We Are: Information you can trust.
 For 20 years My College Guide has produced an annual magazine chock full of free college info for high-achieving high school sophomores and another edition just for high-achieving juniors!
 Check out our participating colleges.

 Subscribe to our blog via RSS or email and stay on top of everything college!